Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 spies and divinations, and usually involve the opening of a long-distance portal as close to the target as possible.
 Once the spell weaver has what it wants, it teleports back to the portal and escapes.
 It's Level 28 Elite Artillery with 400 HP.
-Yes, the typical weaver is equivalent to a demigod in power.
+Yes, according to this entry the typical weaver is equivalent to a demigod in power.

 They have three basic attacks, all doable as minor actions: **Esoteric Touch** deals force damage and pushes 5 squares; **Dimensional Ray** allows the weaver